charles-uno/charles-uno.github.io/_drafts/2022-03-08-guns-germs-steel.md

 [^2]: The author uses "Eurasia" to refer jointly to Europe, Asia, and the Middle East.
 The mediterranean coast of Africa is sometimes included as well.
 These regions have been linked by migration and trade for thousands of years.

 Right off the bat, the author addresses the elephant in the room: it's not about race.
-Diamond emphatically rejects the claim that some races are innately superior to others.
+Diamond emphatically rejects the idea that some races are innately superior to others.
 Instead, he writes from the perspective of a biologist studying the human species overall, with a particular focus on the neolithic era.

 Following the end of the last ice age (about 13,000 years ago) humans gradually transitioned from hunter-gatherer societies to sedentary societies dependent on domesticated crops and livestock.